CURSOR #14 – October 1979

 PRG file: coming.prg

 This bonus program "reflects a bit of late night craziness."
 This program cycles through a bunch of pretend startup screens so you can try to trick your friends into thinking your PET boots up to development environments for Pascal, APL, or COBOL.
-These languages would all be supported for real in the SuperPET, a computer that would not be announced until May 1981, nearly a year and half after this program was written.
+These languages would all be supported for real by the SuperPET, a computer that would not be announced until May 1981, nearly a year and half after this program was written.

 « PREV CURSOR #14 (October 1979) NEXT »